fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 ![](../../images/5/18.png)

-The result is a fairly primitive HTML report that gets generated inside of the <i>coverage/lcov-report</i> directory.
+The result is a fairly primitive HTML report that is generated inside the <i>coverage/lcov-report</i> directory.
 The HTML report tells us the untested lines of code in a component:

 ![](../../images/5/19.png)